Chiptang211/informatics-capstone/api-doc.md

 - **Data Example:** 2024-03-26
 - **Data Description:** The end date of the interval over which metric is calculated.
 Intervals are inclusive of start and end dates.

-See ```https://data.cdc.gov/Public-Health-Surveillance/NWSS-Public-SARS-CoV-2-Wastewater-Metric-Data/2ew6-ywp6/about_data``` for more information.
+See ```https://data.cdc.gov/Public-Health-Surveillance/NWSS-Public-SARS-CoV-2-Wastewater-Metric-Data/2ew6-ywp6/about_data``` and ```https://data.cdc.gov/Public-Health-Surveillance/NWSS-Public-SARS-CoV-2-Concentration-in-Wastewater/g653-rqe2/about_data```for more information.

 ## API